PesTwin: a biology-informed Digital Twin for enabling precision farming: Conclusion

 \section{Conclusion}

 In this study, we have presented an innovative simulation framework designed to operate as a Digital Twin for pest invasions, providing a flexible, data-informed approach to understanding and predicting insect–host–environment interactions.
 By integrating ABM with diverse datasets, such as biological, environmental, and spatial data, PesTwin can describe pest population dynamics and infestation risks across temporal and spatial dimensions.
-The application to a real SWD field population demonstrated the model’s ability to replicate realistic invasion dynamics: simulations of different scenarios confirmed the potential of PestTwin as a digital support tool, from laboratory-based research to field-level monitoring of pest infestations.
+The application to a real SWD field population demonstrated the model’s ability to replicate realistic invasion dynamics: simulations of different scenarios confirmed the potential of PesTwin as a digital support tool, from laboratory-based research to field-level monitoring of pest infestations.
 The model also successfully simulated control strategies such as SIT, highlighting the value of modeling and simulation in evaluating pest management outcomes before field implementation.
 By integrating field and laboratory data with environmental GIS information representing the real application sites, PesTwin contributes to addressing the need for predictive tools capable of capturing ecological complexity and supporting the development of precision and sustainable pest management strategies.
 Future work will focus on enhancing operability and extending the framework’s applicability to other invasive species and cropping systems.
+In particular, extending the host interaction model to support multiple simultaneous host species is a natural next step toward more realistic field simulations, especially for polyphagous pests such as SWD.
 Ultimately, this work lays the foundation for the development of versatile research and decision-support tools that advance the principles of IPM in a more quantitative and rational way, by promoting sustainable agricultural productivity in the face of climate and food security challenges.